 In fact it wasn’t until its theatrical release in 1949 that it became profitable, then in 1956 CBS broadcast it on TV for the first time and after its popularity it became an annual tradition making it the the most-viewed motion picture on television!

 Despite this there have been very few action figures based on the movie, the most famous and well known of these probably being the Mego figures, although they are by no means the only ones.
 Personally I love the Twisted Land of Oz figures created by McFarlane!

-The Mego Wizard of Oz figures were released in 1974 .
-The first series figures were released in two different styles of boxes, a plain green box and a “yellow brick road” box.
+The first series of figures was released in two different styles of boxes, a plain green box and a “yellow brick road” box.

 Dorothy: when buying a loose figure check that she has her panties on as these are often removed by collectors to use on the Isis figure.
 Dorothy came packaged with her dog, Toto, and a basket.

 Lion: the Lion is the easiest of the Oz figures to find and also because of his lack of clothing and accessories is usually complete.
 The Lion came with an oversized Medal of Courage attached around his neck by a blue ribbon.
 The main problems with this figure are paint loss and chipping and also the medal is prone to flaking and fading.

 Tin Man (Woodsman): available on both the type 1 and type 2 Mego bodies.
 One of the major problems with this figure is his axe which is often cracked and/or broken.

 Scarecrow: the Scarecrow came on both the type 1 and type 2 Mego bodies and there were also a hairless and with hair variant heads.
 The first head, and by far the rarest, had strands of straw molded onto the figures head but this was latter replace by rooted yellow hair to better represent escaping strands of straw.
 Also be careful of his shoes as they fit very loosely and are easily lost.